wayt/tcapsoul/README.md

-Tcapsoul is an ncurses client for netsoul protocol.
-You must have python2.6 or 2.7 to run it.
+Tcapsoul is an ncurses client for netsoul protocol writted by bellan_r You must have python2.6 or 2.7 to run it.

 INSTALL: